 Germano and Rathbun (2016) also provide a caveat against overestimating the importance of shrubs to G. sila by noting that G. sila occurs in places that lack shrubs.
 Given the variation that we observed in lizard shrub association within one population, is not surprising that entire populations can persist in relatively shrubless areas.
 It should be pointed out that the possibility that lizards in shrubless areas may be using alternative strategies to effectively thermoregulate (Germano and Rathbun 2016 suggest rodent burrows may substitute for shrubs), the fact they may do so does not negate our findings that shrubs provide thermoregulatory benefits to lizards.

 Although heritability of thermoregulatory response in lizards has been found to be low in species where it has been estimated (Paranjpe et al 2013, Logan et al. 2018), heritable variation in propensity to use shrubs could allow a population to adapt to the loss of shrubs at the landscape scale (presuming that shrubs were primordially present).
 (Logan, Cox & Calsbeek 2014).
-However, where population-scale variation exists in the predisposition to use shrubs, such as we found in this study, it would be reasonable to propose that shrubs be made available to those lizards that are predisposed to associated with shrubs.
+However, where population-scale variation exists in the predisposition to use shrubs, such as we found in this study, it would be reasonable to propose that shrubs be made available to those lizards that are predisposed to associate with shrubs.
 The net effect would be to optimize the habitat available for that population.
 Such optimization may be crucial to impart population resilience to climate change (Sinervo et al 2010, Sears et al 2016).
 Additionally, structured and/or heterogeneous habitats are becoming increasingly recognized as important to achieve individual-scale thermoregulatory optimization for lizards (Clusella-Trullas & Chown 2014, Goller et al 2014, Basson et al 2016, Sears et al 2016).

 Conclusions